firebase/firebase-admin-node/.github/ISSUE_TEMPLATE/general-bug-report.md

 ---

+---
+**Thank you for submitting your issue.
+We are operating at reduced capacity from Dec 23 2024 to Jan 6 2022.
+Please expect delayed responses.
+For more urgent requests please reach us via our support channels https://firebase.google.com/support**

+---

 ### [READ] Step 1: Are you in the right place?

   * For issues related to __the code in this repository__ file a Github issue.